Saudia Flight 163: Accident

-Passengers

-Eighty-two of the passengers boarded in Karachi while the remaining 205 passengers boarded in Riyadh.
-The majority of the passengers were Saudis and Pakistani religious pilgrims on their way to Mecca for a traditional Ramadan holiday.
-In addition to the Saudis and Pakistanis, there were 32 religious pilgrims from Iran.
-There were also a small number of passengers from various countries, who were heading to Jeddah for diplomatic missions.

 Investigation

 The investigation revealed the fire had started in the aft C3 cargo compartment.
 The fire was intense enough to burn through the cabin floor, causing passengers seated in that area of the cabin to move forward prior to the landing.
+The source of the fire in compartment C3 could not be determined.
 Saudi officials found two butane stoves in the burned-out remains of the airliner, and a used fire extinguisher near one of them.
 One early theory was that the fire began in the passenger cabin when a passenger used his own butane stove to heat water for tea.
 The investigation found no evidence to support this theory.